baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/image/id.md

 This allows for the administrator to load images into the foreground and background layers of one viewing window.

-#### Uniqueness
+!!!Warning "Uniqueness"

 	The ID attribute for the Image is combined with the ID attribute of the Page to create a unique node name when loaded into Slicer.
 	There can be multiple Image elements within a Page with the same Path (e.g., one image loaded into different viewing windows).
 Each of these elements must have the same Image ID attribute.
 This is checked during quiz validation.